-Dr Rhys Tranter specialises in twentieth-century and contemporary culture.
-His writing has appeared in the Times Literary Supplement, The Spectator, and a number of academic books and periodicals.
-His website RhysTranter.com is an independent website that promotes literature and the arts.
+Rhys Tranter is a writer and photographer based in Cardiff, Wales, UK.
+His work has appeared in the Times Literary Supplement, The Spectator, and a number of books and periodicals.
+He holds a BA, MA, and a PhD in English Literature.
+His website RhysTranter.com is a personal journal offering commentary and analysis across literature, film, music, and the arts.

 Archival excavation and detailed contextualisation is becoming increasingly central to scholarship on literary modernism.
 In recent years, the increased – and often online – accessibility and dissemination of previously unpublished or little-known texts has led to paradigm-shifting scholarly interventions across a range of canonical and lesser-known authors, neglected topics, and critical methodologies including genetic criticism, intertextuality, book history, and historical documentation.
 This trend is only bound to increase as large-scale digitisation of archival materials gathers pace, and existing copyright restrictions gradually lapse.

 These two book series have been at the forefront of this burgeoning trend, and this international conference will take stock of these developments.
 Above all, it will also point forwards, towards future avenues of research.
 The authors and editorial board members connected with the series will reflect upon the ‘state of the art’ regarding archive-based research within their particular sub-discipline, connecting this to Modernism Studies as a whole.
 The provisional paper titles listed below reflect their responses to this invitation. (more…)

 “When asked why it makes her emotional, Chastain said that she ‘was playing a character who was the embodiment of love, so every day was just filled with so much joy.’